 Humboldt State University (HSU) is remarkable for its emphasis on faculty engagement in both undergraduate learning and cutting edge research, and for the commitment to act on its ideals of social justice and environmental responsibility.
 The Graduation Pledge of Social and Environmental Responsibility is a campus tradition that started at HSU in 1987 and has since spread to campuses around the nation.

 Application Deadline: This position is open until filled.
-The first review of applications will take place on Tuesday, April 4, 2017.
-Early response is encouraged.
+The first review of applications will be Friday, October 27, 2017.

 HSU is committed to enriching its educational environment and its culture through the diversity of its staff, faculty, and administration.
 Persons with interest and experience in helping organizations set and achieve goals relative to diversity and inclusion are especially encouraged to apply.

 Siemens Hall - Room 211

 Arcata, CA 95521-8299